burrt/compsci-docs/_v1/operating-systems-notes.md

 **Issues:**

 * `count` has race conditions
-* item buffer isn't synchronised at all
+* item buffer isn't synchronized at all
 * dead locks

 ```c